Sharp detection of low-dimensional structure in probability measures via dimensional logarithmic Sobolev inequalities: Dimension Reduction with the KL Divergence

-Cui et al.~\cite[Lemma 2.2]{Cui_Martin_Marzouk_Solonen_Spantini_2014} considered dimension reduction for Gaussian target measures under the assumption $\mu_{X \mid Y} = \E_{\pioptKLr}[X]$.
-Provided this holds, they show that the $r$ leading eigenvectors of the relative Fisher information matrix~$H$ are globally optimal for~\eqref{eq:loss} with the KL divergence.
-However, since $Y \neq 0$ almost surely, these features are not provably optimal for the typical linear Gaussian inverse problem.
+{Under the assumption $\mu_{X \mid Y} = \E_{\pioptKLr}[X]$, or equivalently, $(I_d - U_rU_r^\top) m(\pi) = 0$, Cui et al.~\cite[Lemma 2.2]{Cui_Martin_Marzouk_Solonen_Spantini_2014} show that the $r$ leading eigenvectors of the relative Fisher information matrix~$H(\pi\,||\,\mu)$ are globally optimal for~\eqref{eq:loss} with the KL divergence.
+However, note that the matching mean condition, which depends on the observed data~$Y$, almost surely cannot be satisfied.
+Hence, in general these features are not provably optimal for linear Gaussian inverse problems.}